sayansonu7/EchoGem/README.md

 ## Usage

 Type your academic questions in the chat input at the bottom of the screen and press Enter or click Send.
-The AI will respond with helpful information about courses, study tips, and academic guidance.
+The AI will respond accordingly.

 ## License